 Hercules and Co (1980’s)

-I teamed up with the director from Keighley youth theatre and together we wrote the music for the musical Hercules & Co which was performed locally and at a few schools across the country.
+I teamed up with the director from Keighley youth theater and together we wrote the music for the musical Hercules & Co which was performed locally and at a few schools across the country.
 This was really well received and we tried valiantly to get some wider interest for national and regional promoters, but without success.
-This was a real shame as it was a good piece of work andmany of the tracks still sound fresh today.
+This was a real shame as it was a good piece of work and many of the tracks still sound fresh today.

 Back to College